top of page

 In the end...

 The original title was "Countdown".
-The final title reflects that she's stuck in her own mind, torturing herself as it is mentioned at the end of the book.
-My goal was to create horrifying image to leave psychological scars in people's minds concerning being haunted by what I wrote.
+Prisoner of Silence reflects that that Avita stuck in her own mind, torturing herself as it is mentioned at the end of the book.
+The goal was to create horrifying images to leave psychological scars in people's minds much like she endured.

-I knew the ending before I began writing it which is rare for me.
-I typically have no clue where the story is going to go or how it will end until I get there.
 An original ending was Avita moves in with Edgar and they start a new life together.
-However, I quickly discarded this concept in that I felt it took away from her empowerment.
-She needed to do this on her own, to prove her strengths as an individual without relying on someone else for help.
+The author discarded this concept in that he felt it took away from her empowerment.
+She needed to do this on her own, to prove her strengths as an individual without relying on someone else.

-That's what this book is for me.
-It was my hope to help those who haven't dealt with depression to have an insight to the struggle someone is going through.
-It's an internal battle in fighting one's innermost nightmares, their past trauma, and memories that haunt them.
+It was the hope of the author to help those who haven't dealt with depression to have an insight to the struggle someone is going through.
+It's an internal battle in fighting one's innermost nightmares, their past trauma, and memories that haunt them each day.

+The story is meant to be about hope, being able to overcome these internal threats and to find the strength to endure.
 Lastly, this is a story of empowerment.
-Avita had nothing.
-She had everything taken from her.
+Avita has had everything taken from her.
 In the end, she finds the strength to take on the world again, hope rekindled, and a yearning to take on the challenge that is life.

 “When hatred becomes all-consuming, you lose yourself in it.
 It slowly destroys you from the inside out.” – Mysterious Voice